-Chesil Beach Lodge has a superb location on the clifftop overlooking the Jurassic Coast with seaviews from every Guest Room and Apartment covering 99 miles of coastline from Portland Bill to Start Point.
+Chesil Beach Lodge has a superb location on the clifftop overlooking the Jurassic Coast with seaviews from every Apartment covering 99 miles of coastline from Portland Bill to Start Point.
 The Jurassic Coast is a UNESCO World Heritage Site ranking it alongside the Great Barrier Reef and the Grand Canyon as one of the natural wonders of the world and documents 180 million years of the earth’s history with it’s fascinating geology.

 Chesil Beach Lodge overlooks the pretty and popular village of Burton Bradstock and there is direct access from the garden out onto National Trust land and the South West Coast Path.
 It is just a 5 minute walk down to the beach and the award-winning Hive Beach Cafe and a further 10 minute walk into the village where there are 2 great pubs (The Three Horseshoes and The Anchor Inn), a convenience store, a post office, farm shop, church and primary school.